marinavega/marinavega/README.md

 ## Hi there 👋

-My name is Marina, and I am a chemist and former translator reconverted into a software engineer.
+My name is Marina, and I am a chemist and former translator now working as a software engineer.

 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/).
 - 💬 Ask me about Ruby, Ruby on Rails, Elixir, Phoenix, esolangs or creative coding.